tomblachut/svelte-intellij/README.md

 <!-- Plugin description -->
 Support for <a href="https://svelte.dev/">Svelte</a> in your IDE of choice.

-Work in progress, pretty usable already.

 ## Features

 * Syntax highlighting
 * Code formatting
 * Typing assistance
+* Emmet-style abbreviations of Svelte blocks
-* Completions of components and props
+* Completions of components, props and some directives
 * Auto import of components
 * Navigation from components to their definition
 <!-- Plugin description end -->

-## Known issues

-* Directives treated as plain attributes
-* ...

 ## Installation